sixpark/slate/source/includes/_users.md

 These credentials are to be persisted within your application (for the user) so they can be used for resource owner authenticated API endpoints.

+This endpoint is flexible in the parameters it accepts and caters for the following scenarios:

+* **Create a user**: a newly created and associated account is returned in the response.
+The account has no associated result and so the questionnaire must be finished before onboarding can commence.
+* **Create a user and assign a result to the newly created account**: the account has an associated result and onboarding can commence.

 ### Validations

 Outside of general property validation:

 - If the parameter `terms_accepted` is not provided, or provided as `false`, the response will return a HTTP 400 - Bad Request status code.

-- If the `result[answers]` parameter is provided and the `result[tripwires_accepted]` is not provided, or provided as `false` and the `result` endpoint returned a hydrated `tripwires` property, the response will return a HTTP 400 - Bad Request status code.
+- If the `result[answers]` parameter is provided and the `result[conflicts_accepted]` is not provided, or provided as `false` and the `result` endpoint returned a hydrated `conflicts` property, the response will return a HTTP 400 - Bad Request status code.

 ### HTTP Request